 One of the first questions executors ask after someone dies is: "Do I need probate?"
 The answer depends on what the person owned, how much it's worth, and how it was owned.
 This guide explains exactly when probate is required in the UK.

 Probate is the legal process that gives you (the executor or administrator) the authority to deal with someone's estate after they die.
-The court issues a document called a grant of probate (if there's a will) or letters of administration (if there's no will).
+According to GOV.UK, the court issues a document called a grant of probate (if there's a will) or letters of administration (if there's no will).

 This legal authority allows you to: